OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 Initiates the sending of a message.

+Further action MAY be required by the gateway to make the sending of the message effective, such as providing payment for gas.
+See Post-processing.

 MUST generate a unique message identifier and return it.
 This identifier shall be used to track the lifecycle of the message in events and to perform actions related to the message.

 MUST revert if an unsupported attribute key is included.
 MAY revert if the value of an attribute is not a valid encoding for its expected type.